bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Statement of need
-Latin-American public universities face two simultaneous constrains: tight budgets and the need to accommodate their classes' schedules to day-working students.
+Latin American public universities face two simultaneous chalenges: tight budgets and the need to accommodate their classes' schedules to day-working students.
-Authorities of these cash-stripped universities often ask that any solution to introduce students to coding skills should be based open-source fee-free resources.
+Authorities of these cash-stripped universities often prefer that any solution to introduce students to coding skills should be based upon open-source fee-free resources.
 That is more so in the case for courses that are not directly related to computer science or programming as the scarce on-campus computing resources are usually concentrated at computer science departments.
-Also, as undergraduate programs on engineering at Latin-American universities are usually longer than the three-years bachelors at their Anglo-Saxon counterparts, it is quite common that students are already in the labour market while studying, so they have a tight schedule and are not able to attend to the university during daytime hours.
+Also, as undergraduate programs on engineering at Latin American universities are usually longer than the three-years bachelors at their Anglo-Saxon counterparts, it is quite common that students are already inserted into the labour market while studying, so they have a tight schedule and are not able to attend to the university during daytime hours.
 <!--
 It is worth mentioning that this course is tought at University of La Matanza (UNLaM), located at the outskirts of Buenos Aires that attracts working students who have a day job and take classes courses mostly at night shifts.
 -->